 In April 2015, the Medicare Access and CHIP Reauthorization Act of 2015 was enacted.
 This legislation holds two important updates for MIPPA grantees:

 - It made the Qualified Individual (QI) program permanent, meaning low-income Medicare beneficiaries with incomes between 120-135% FPL will still be able to take advantage of this Medicare Savings Program that helps pay their Part B premiums.

 - It expanded and increased funding for MIPPA outreach and enrollment activities through FY17.
 The first round of this additional funding will likely come about in fall 2015.
-Title VI Native American Programs are currently invited to submit proposals to ACL for the next round of funding before Aug.
-3, 2015.
 In addition, ACL recently published an announcement in the Federal Register seeking two-year proposals from states that did not apply for MIPPA funding during the last call for proposals.

 NCOA’s role in MIPPA

 The Center for Benefits Access at NCOA serves as the resource center for MIPPA grantees.
 The Center provides training, collects data, and disseminates information and best practices to grantees.